 Specify the BIG-IP virtual server IP address for the XML Broker or DDC devices.
-This must be an IP address your Web Interface or StoreFront servers can access.
+This must be an IP address your Web Interface or StoreFront server server server farm address.
 Use this address as the Web Interface or StoreFront server server farm address.

 a.
 What IP address do you want to use for the second XML Broker farm virtual server?

 What IP address do you want to use for the third XML Broker farm virtual server?

 What IP address do you want to use for the fourth XML Broker farm virtual server?

 What IP address do you want to use for the fifth XML Broker farm virtual server?

-What IP address do you want to use for the fifth XML Broker farm virtual server?
-Advanced If you selected two or more XML Broker server farms in #1, specify a unique IP address for the virtual server for each of the farms you specified.
+If you selected two or more XML Broker server farms in #1, specify a unique IP address for the virtual server for each of the farms you specified.
 You can use private internal IP addresses known to only this system if both client and XML Broker traffic is handled on this BIG-IP system.